SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 and status of the game changes.
 The state class is used to update the state of the game.

-It also has `update` method to track activities of actors and the game's state through collusion and overlap, its movements => need to add `update` methods to all actors.
+It also has `update` method to track activities of actors and the game's state through collusion and overlap, its movements => **need to add `update` methods to all actors.**

+1. First, Lava,
+2. Second, Player,
+3. Third, Coin.

 * `collide` is a method by actors class to return a new state: player interacting with lava causes the game to end, with gold coins causes the coin to disappear